Type IXB submarine: Construction

-All Type IXB submarines were ordered by the Nazi Germany's Kriegsmarine between 16 July 1937 and 8 August 1939 as part of Plan Z and the overall German plan of re-armament in violation of the Treaty of Versailles.
+All Type IXB submarines were ordered by the Nazi Germany's Kriegsmarine between 16 July 1937 and 8 August 1939 as part of the overall German plan of re-armament in violation of the Treaty of Versailles.
 The design of the IXB submarines came from the initial Type IX submarines, the Type IXA.
 All contracts for the construction of the submarines were awarded to DeSchiMAG AG Weser, Bremen.
 The first U-boat to be laid down in the Bremen ship yards was U-65, whose keel was laid down on 6 December 1938.
 The last U-boat to be laid down was U-111, whose construction began on 20 February 1940.
 By the end of 1940, all Type IXB submarines had been fully constructed and commissioned into the Kriegsmarine.

 Design

 All Type IXB submarines had 1000 PS while submerged and 4400 PS when surfaced.
 As a result, they could travel at 18.2 kn while surfaced and 7.3 kn submerged.
 The Type IXB submarines had a range of 12,000 nmi at 10 kn while on the surface and 64 nmi at 4 kn while submerged.
 They had 6 torpedo tubes (4 in the bow, 2 in the stern) and carried a total of 22 53.3 cm torpedoes.
 Unlike the earlier Type IXAs, the Type IXB submarines were equipped with 44 TMA mines as well.
 The Type IXB submarines were equipped with a 10.5 cm SK C/32 naval gun with 180 rounds on a Utof mount.
 The last piece of armament that the Type IXB submarines were equipped with were the standard 2 cm anti-aircraft guns.
 All Type IXB submarines could hold up to 56 crew members at any given time though that number was usually around 45–48 crew members.
 After being commissioned and deployed, all of the Type IXB submarines built prior to the fall of France were stationed in the German port city of Wilhelmshaven while those who were commissioned following the capture of numerous French ports during the Battle of France were stationed in Lorient.